 Thank you for choosing to train with Frank Proctor Shooting!
 We appreciate your dedication to being a better and responsible shooter.

 COURSE LOCATION: The website lists the range location and or city the course will be in.
 Use the range/city listed for any lodging/planning info.
-For classes at private ranges will send everyone an email the week prior to the course with any particulars on range location or address etc for private ranges.
-We will not email prior to the course unless there is something important we need to tell everyone.
+We will not email prior to the course.
+All information needed prior to the class will be on the website.
 All you need to do is to plan to be at the range at the start time.
 We do this to for efficiency and to minimize communication clutter.

 FOR CLASSES HELD AT THE CMP MARKSMANSHIP PARK IN TALLADEGA- Students must arrive at 9 am and watch a safety brief for the facility.

 If you registered for more than 1 person or someone other than yourself please email them this information.